-Event Declared Disaster DR- Year Date FEMA Public Assistance Area Effects Surrounding Allenstown Local Effects Occurring in Allenstown Hazard Category Source Allenstown Lightning Strike and Wildfire Circa 2015 No 2015 Circa N/A N/A, although mutual aid response may have occurred.
-A transformer was struck by lightning on River Road and a fire started.
-FD had to put fire out.
-Residents had no power, but only the transformer was damaged.
-Lightning, Fire, Wildfire Allenstown Hazard Mitigation Committee, CNHRPC Allenstown Cyber Attacks and Cyber Fraud Circa 2015 No 2015 Circa N/A Similar incidents in the surrounding Central NH region towns are likely to have occurred.
-Reports on internet fraud happens regularly THE FTC reports back to the Town of Allenstown the electronically data any identify fraud, credit card fraud, counterfeiting (3-4 per year which have been prosecuted) bank fraud, telecommunications fraud (calls from Russia, Nigeria) wire fraud, back to the Town for investigation.
-Cyber, Human Allenstown Hazard Mitigation Committee, CNHRPC Regional Thanksgiving Day Snowstorm Nov 2014 No 2014 Nov 27 N/A Large amount of snowfall fell in a very short period of time ahead of typical seasonal expectations.
+Event Declared Disaster DR- Year FEMA Public Assistance Area Effects Surrounding Allenstown Local Effects Occurring in Allenstown Hazard Category Source problem, most users of the BBSP are out-of- state.
+Allenstown Lightning Strike and Wildfire Circa 2015 No 2015 Circa N/A N/A, although mutual aid response may have occurred. struck by lightning on Fire, Wildfire Allenstown Hazard Mitigation Committee, CNHRPC Allenstown Cyber Attacks and Cyber Fraud Circa 2015 No 2015 Circa N/A Similar incidents in the surrounding Central NH region towns are likely to have occurred.
+Human Allenstown Hazard Mitigation Committee, CNHRPC Regional Thanksgiving Day Snowstorm Nov 2014 2014 Nov 27 Large amount of snowfall fell in a very short period of time ahead of typical seasonal expectations.
 Power outages were prolific, with a peak of about 200,000 outages, from the Public Service of New Hampshire, Unitil (Concord area), and NH Electric Co-op.
 Nearby Concord and the towns on the eastern side of the Central NH region accumulated only 6-12" of snow according to PSNH, far less snow than southern and western NH.
 This was not a presidentially declared disaster in NH.
 Allenstown enacted its snow procedure, which includes a staging area off Deerfield Road for debris removal and plowing since these outlying areas in Bear Brook State Park quickly become cut off from the main Town.
 Downtown was also impacted.
 For instance, a tree fell on a truck on Granite Street from wind/snow/ice during this large snowstorm.
-Extreme Temp, Winter, Utility, Wind, Ice, Debris Impacted Infrastructu re Allenstown Hazard Mitigation Committee, Concord Monitor, CNHRPC, Eversource Thanksgivin g Nor'easter 2015, PUC After Action Report Allenstown Rockslide Apr 2014 No 2014 Apr 12 N/A N/A A localized rockslide occurred at Plourde Sand and Gravel due to an illegal trespass.
+Wind, Ice, Debris Impacted Infrastructu re Thanksgivin g Nor'easter 2015, PUC After Action Report Allenstown Rockslide Apr 2014 2014 Apr 12 N/A occurred at Plourde Sand and Gravel due to an illegal trespass.
 A fatality occurred as a result.
-Earth, Landslide, Human Allenstown Hazard Mitigation Committee, CNHRPC Warner Epicenter Earthquake 2.6M (Mercalli IV) Oct 2013 No 2013 Oct 11 N/A Epicenter in Warner along Warner River, north of Davisville Exit 7, 2.6 magnitude at a depth of 4.0km.
-Felt in the Central NH Region/ northern Merrimack County, most strongly Allenstown residents may have heard a sonic boom or felt mild shaking.
+Landslide, Human Allenstown Hazard Mitigation Committee, CNHRPC Warner Epicenter Earthquake 2.6M (Mercalli IV) No 2013 Oct 11 N/A Epicenter in Warner along Warner River, north of Davisville Exit 7, 2.6 magnitude at a depth of 4.0km.
+Felt in Allenstown residents may have heard a sonic boom or felt mild shaking.
 No injuries or damages reported.
-Earthquake , Earth Allenstown Hazard Mitigation Committee, CNHRPC, earthquake. usgs.gov
+Earthquake , Earth Allenstown Hazard Mitigation Committee, CNHRPC,